 Industrial Safety & Hygiene News reports that 1 in 10 construction workers are injured on the job every year.
 Employees suffer back injuries, exposure to harmful fumes, fatigue, sprains and injuries from slips and falls.
 There are more fatalities, mostly from falls, in construction than in any other industry in the U.S., according to OSHA.

-Wearables can alert construction workers and supervisors to dangerous employee practices or on-site hazards.
-For example, construction workers can don technology- enabled hardhats that allow a 360° view of surroundings, so they can spot hazards lurking behind them.
+Construction safety wearables can alert construction workers and supervisors to dangerous employee practices or on-site safety hazards.
+For example, for improved safety in construction sites, workers can don technology-enabled hardhats that allow a 360° view of surroundings, so they can spot hazards lurking behind them.
 “Smartcaps” have bands inside the hat that record brain waves to monitor fatigue.
 Exoskeletons, wearable suits that use electric motors, hydraulics and other technologies to pump up workers’ physical abilities for lifting and moving heavy objects, help prevent back and neck injuries.

 Workers can also wear smart helmets and badges with coded electronic information about each employee’s training and certifications, crucial information needed for on-site safety.

 Large contractors lead the way in adopting wearable safety technology, with 21 percent using the devices, according to a 2017 survey conducted by Dodge Data & Analytics.
 Overall, 13 percent of contractors surveyed reported using wearable devices.
 Around 82 percent of respondents reported that using wearable devices has a “positive impact on safety” on construction sites.

 Managing wearables and workers